Quantum black holes as solvents: Black hole information paradox

+In this paper we will discuss the black hole information problem, under the assumption of a global unitary evolution, as an instance of what is often called the ``fundamental problem of statistical mechanics''.
+The latter is the question, dating back to Boltzmann, on how conservative classical dynamics can be reconciled with the increase of entropy and tendency to thermalization, in other words, with the Second Law.
+The quantum black hole problem has unusual features pertaining to the fact that the phenomena involved are quantum and that the process itself involves unknown constituents.
+The latter is so since a quantum black hole presumes quantum gravity in the strong-field regime near the singularity, and there is no generally accepted theory for such phenomena.
+However, we find nonetheless that general arguments of statistical mechanics do shed light on these issues, as first noted by Hawking \cite{Hawking14}.

 In ordinary room-temperature physics a low-entropy crystalline solid (solute) dissolves into a high-entropy liquid (solvent), in the process called solvation.
 We propose that the massive increase in the entropy during the gravitational collapse is a physical process analogous to solvation, where the singularity dissolves the degrees of freedom of the gravitational field.

-Throughout we will use unit of temperature such that Boltzmann's constant $k_B$ is equal to one; other constants are written out explicitly.
+The paper is organized as follows.
+In Section~\ref{sec:entropy-increase} we survey well-known results on the Bekenstein--Hawking entropy, emphasizing the fact that it is by far the largest part of entropy in the Universe.
+In Section~\ref{sec:entanglement} we present our proposal of considering the Bekenstein--Hawking entropy as the entanglement entropy between the black hole and the quantum gravitational field, and work out some simple consequences of such a hypothesis \footnote{After completion of this work we found that mechanisms involving entanglement between matter and gravitational field have recently been proposed by Requardt \cite{Requardt} and Kay \cite{Kay}, but from different starting points, and with little overlap with our approach.}.
+In Section~\ref{sec:foundational} we present our second argument about the relation of the black hole information paradox to the foundational problem of statistical mechanics, and in Section~\ref{sec:quantum-classical} we sum up and discuss the results.